Ercanar/bachelor-thesis/Thesis.typ

 There are a few concerns with the results of this thesis.
 The existence of a non-negligible $Delta (Delta T)$ implies that the feedback separation was unsuccessful.
 To remedy this, a redo of the experiments with enhancements is recommended.
 First, the lapse rate and Planck feedback should be separated, then also other possible feedbacks should be separated out, e.g. ocean feedback.
 That way it should be possible for the $Delta (Delta T)$ to become negligible and for a feedback separation to be successfully performed.

-Furthermore it might be easier to implement other methods of feedback separation into the MSCM e.g. the radiative kernel method of @Soden2008 in combination with the SST method.
+It would be beneficial for further studies to implement other methods of feedback separation into the MSCM e.g. the radiative kernel method of @Soden2008 in combination with the SST method;
-Doing that would result in a different feedback separation that could be compared to the values found within this thesis.
+or the PRP method which would be easy to implement due to the one layer atmosphere of the MSCM.
 However, the radiative kernel method can't be used to compute cloud feedbacks directly, while the SST method instead specialises in exactly that.

+Implementing those methods would result in a different feedback separation that could be compared to the values found within this thesis.
+Furthermore, performing multiple feedback separation methods simultaneously adds a layer of redundancy.
+In the case that one of the three methods is performed incorrectly, there would still be two sets of correct values to compare to other models.

 #pagebreak()
 = Appendix
 #set par(justify: false)
+#figure(
+  image("img/Delta T_A locked.png", width: 100%),
+  caption: [In this figure, the temperature difference between the runs `X2-A0-V1-C1` and `X1-A0-V1-C1` is displayed.
+            Meaning it is a spatial distribution of $Delta accent(T, ~)_A$.
+            The mean value in this figure is 0.363 K, the maximum is 1.389 K and the minimum is 0.065 K.
+            The warming occurs mainly in the polar regions and within Central Asia and North America as well as the Sahara region.
+            There is almost no warming in the tropical regions and the non-arctic southern hemisphere.
+            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
+) <figure-T_A-lo>
+#figure(
+  image("img/Delta T_V locked.png", width: 100%),
+  caption: [In this figure, the temperature difference between the runs `X2-A1-V0-C1` and `X1-A1-V0-C1` is displayed.
+            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_V$.
+            The mean value in this figure is 2.191 K, the maximum is 3.77 K and the minimum is 1.715 K.
+            The strongest warming occurs in the Himalayas, the Sahara region and the American Cordilleras as well as Australia.
+            The weakest warming happens over the equatorial oceans.
+            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
+) <figure-T_V-lo>
+#figure(
+  image("img/Delta T_C locked.png", width: 100%),
+  caption: [In this figure, the temperature difference between the runs `X2-A1-V1-C0` and `X1-A1-V1-C0` is displayed.
+            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_F$.
+            The mean value in this figure is 0.334 K, the maximum is 1.107 K and the minimum is 0.065 K.
+            One can clearly see that most of the warming happens in the polar regions and over Central Asia as well as the Sahara.
+            Furthermore, more warming occurs over land than over the oceans.
+            It is worth noting that there is no difference between this figure and @figure-T_F.
+            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
+) <figure-T_C-lo>
+#figure(
+  image("img/Delta T_AC locked.png", width: 100%),
+  caption: [In this figure, the temperature difference between the runs `X2-A0-V1-C0` and `X1-A0-V1-C0` is displayed.
+            Meaning it is a spatial distribution of $Delta accent(T, ~)_"AC"$.
+            The mean value in this figure is 0.363 K, the maximum is 1.389 K and the minimum is 0.065 K.
+            The warming occurs mainly in the polar regions and within Central Asia and North America as well as the Sahara region.
+            There is almost no warming in the tropical regions and the non-arctic southern hemisphere.
+            It is worth noting that there is no difference between this figure and @figure-T_A-lo.
+            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
+) <figure-T_AC-lo>
+#figure(
+  image("img/Delta T_AV locked.png", width: 100%),
+  caption: [In this figure, the temperature difference between the runs `X2-A0-V0-C1` and `X1-A0-V0-C1` is displayed.
+            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_"AV"$.
+            The mean value in this figure is 2.461 K, the maximum is 4.745 K and the minimum is 1.79 K.
+            The strongest warming occurs in the Himalayas, the Sahara region, the Arctic and the American Cordilleras as well as Australia and the Southern Ocean.
+            The weakest warming happens over the equatorial oceans.
+            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
+) <figure-T_AV-lo>
+#figure(
+  image("img/Delta T_CV locked.png", width: 100%),
+  caption: [In this figure, the temperature difference between the runs `X2-A1-V0-C0` and `X1-A1-V0-C0` is displayed.
+            Meaning it is a spatial distribution of one of the eight values of $Delta accent(T, ~)_"CV"$.
+            The mean value in this figure is 2.191 K, the maximum is 3.77 K and the minimum is 1.715 K.
+            The strongest warming occurs in the Himalayas, the Sahara region and the American Cordilleras as well as Australia.
+            The weakest warming happens over the equatorial oceans.
+            It is worth noting that there is no difference between this figure and @figure-T_V-lo.
+            The data comes from the output binary files of the models and the outlines of the geography comes from @topo.]
+) <figure-T_CV-lo>
 #figure(
   table(
     columns: 6,